 The growth in soccer in America has coincided with an explosion of blogs and podcasts covering the game.
 As an avid podcast producer and podcast listener myself, I have curated a list of my Top 10 soccer podcasts.
 A few caveats—

 This is a list of general soccer podcasts, not club-specific podcasts.

-In order to rank the podcasts, I ranked each podcast according to various categories.
-The sum of those ranked scores determined the final position of the podcast.
+In order to rank the Top 10 soccer podcasts, I ranked each podcast according to various categories.
+The sum of those ranked scores determined the final position of the Top 10 soccer podcasts.

 Some of these are call-in shows and TV shows, but most people listen to them as podcasts.
 Lastly, while positions 4, 5; 7, 8 as well as 9, 10 were tied on points, I used my subjective personal preference to pick the higher ranked one.

 10. The Game podcast

 Gab Marcotti as host is incredible.
 He forces his oft-changing panel (Alyson Rudd, James Scowcraft, etc.) to go into areas no one else is discussing; for example, their recent discussion on the failings of Wayne Rooney being a result of confirmation bias versus anything statistically substantial.
 While the analysis is terrific, it can occasionally be a little dry.
 Definitely a good podcast for hardcore soccer fans.
 This podcast goes live on Sundays.